-{We construct universal baselines by adapting existing image-specific methods to the UAP setting with their original loss functions, ensuring a fair comparison, as we are the first to propose a universal immunization framework against diffusion-based image editing.
-Specifically, we adopt three loss functions from prior image-specific studies: Encoder Attack~\citep{raising}, AdvPaint~\citep{advpaint}, and Semantic Attack~\citep{semantic}, as follows:} { \begin{itemize} \item \textbf{Encoder Attack (Encoder)}: following the original Encoder Attack’s strategy, we minimize the $L_2$ distance between the latent representation of an uninformative black reference image and that of the perturbed training image by UAP. \item \textbf{Embedding Attack (Embedding)}: we maximize an $L_2$ loss between the intermediate representations (\ie query embedding in cross-attention layers and query/key/value embeddings in self-attention layers) of the perturbed image and those of the original, encouraging them to deviate. \item \textbf{Attention Map Attack (Map)}: following Semantic Attack~\citep{semantic}, we minimize the alignment between attention maps and the original image semantics, thereby disrupting semantic consistency. \end{itemize} All three baselines are trained on the same dataset as ours, with identical hyperparameters, including 20 training epochs, step size $s=1/255$, and perturbation budget $\epsilon=10/255$. }
+{We construct universalized baselines by adapting existing image-specific methods to the UAP setting with their original loss functions, ensuring a fair comparison, as we are the first to propose a universal immunization framework against diffusion-based image editing.
+Specifically, we adopt three loss functions from prior image-specific studies: Encoder Attack~\cite{raising}, AdvPaint~\cite{advpaint}, and Semantic Attack~\cite{semantic}, as follows:}

+{ \begin{itemize} \item \textbf{Encoder Attack (Encoder)}: following the original Encoder Attack’s strategy, we minimize the $L_2$ distance between the latent representation of an uninformative black reference image and that of the perturbed training image by UAP. \item \textbf{Embedding Attack (Embedding)}: we maximize an $L_2$ loss between the intermediate representations (\ie query embedding in cross-attention layers and query/key/value embeddings in self-attention layers) of the perturbed image and those of the original, encouraging them to deviate. \item \textbf{Attention Map Attack (Map)}: following Semantic Attack~\cite{semantic}, we minimize the alignment between attention maps and the original image semantics, thereby disrupting semantic consistency. \end{itemize} All three baselines are trained on the same dataset as ours, with identical hyperparameters, including 20 training epochs, step size $s=1/255$, and perturbation budget $\epsilon=10/255$.